 A real Family Estate, where the different values of the different generations comprise a harmonic whole.
 This harmony reflects in their fresh, young wines and makes their older, more serious items widely accepted.
 The winery supplies for all ages and gender: from mature old men to young ladies.

 Krisztina CSETVEI, our so far only lady – winemaker first “burst” into the Hungarian Wine-scene in 2011, mostly with her wines from Mor – region, North of Somlo.
 Not many know that she also owns a small vineyard on Somlo, right next to our newly renovated Western Chapel, St Ilona.
 Welschriesling produced here is part of her highly popular “Rock-Scissors-Paper” series.
 A lovely young and fresh wine, a welcome addition to the “new generation’s take” on ancient Somlo.

 Our first winery from Sag-Hill, the neighbouring small “brother” of Somlo.
 This family cellar produces wine with a fascinating professionalism considering their size and location.
-Since their entry to the wine-market in 2005 they became a household name from a region probably least known in Hungary.
+Since their entry into the wine market in 2005, they became a household name from a region probably least known in Hungary.
 An amazing display of both terroir and viticulture, and not least from a little, amazing volcano, Ság, which is one of Hungary’s best kept secret places.

 Favourite of exclusivity-seekers, with completely uniquely tasting wines.